 If the popups or redirects to another site keep happening, shut down your browser.

-On iOS, double-tap the Home button or half swipe up on your iOS device to see all open apps, then slide your browser app away.
+On iOS, half swipe up on your iOS device (or double tap your Home button) to see all open apps, then slide your browser app away.

 On Android, tap the rightmost square to see all open apps, then flick away the browser app.

 Also, clear your browsing data.
 On Safari, head to iOS Settings > Safari > Clear History and Website Data.
-On Chrome, tap the top-right three dots, then Settings > Privacy > Clear Browsing Data.
+On Chrome, open the menu (triple dots), then Settings > Privacy and Security > Clear Browsing Data.

-If your smartphone browser continues to popup alerts despite taking the above precautions, it’s possible your phone is already infected with a type of malware called adware.
-Adware causes advertisements to pop up on the infected phone, forcing users to view particular pages that turn revenue based on clicks.
+If your smartphone browser continues to pop up alerts despite taking the above precautions, it’s possible your phone is already infected with a type of malware called adware.
+Adware causes advertisements to pop up on the infected phone, forcing users to view particular pages that earn revenue based on clicks.
 It can also pop up advertisements for downloadable content such as games, which, if installed, can have even greater consequences for users’ data and finances.
-(This is far more likely for Android users, as the incidence of malware on iOS, at least for non-jailbroken devices, is extremely low due to Apple’s restrictive app store policy.)

-Malware can land on phones through downloading bad apps or by surfing to a website compromised by ‘drive-by downloads’ that allow malware to instigate itself in a user’s device without the user having clicked on anything.
+Malware can land on phones through downloading bad apps or by surfing to a website compromised by ‘drive-by downloads’ that allow malware to install itself on a user’s device without the user having clicked on anything.

 How to fix it: